xsynaptic/wordpress-gulp-starter-kit/readme.md

 ## SETUP

-* Edit `gulpconfig.js` and, *at the very least*, change the `project` variable to match the name of your theme.
-If you like the way this workflow is setup you shouldn't need to edit any of the files under `gulpfile.js/tasks` just yet.
+* Edit `package.json` and, *at the very least*, change the `name` variable; this is used to generate the theme and should be safe for use in your file system.
+* Edit `config.js` and change `theme.name` to match the display name of your theme.
 * Install all dependencies by running `npm install`.
 This will fetch all dependencies listed in `package.json` (which includes front-end JavaScript packages and back-end tools like Gulp plugins and [BrowserSync](http://www.browsersync.io/)).
 You may see warnings about deprecated packages and what-not; that's probably fine, just keep going!
 * **Connect this project to your local WordPress development environment**.
 How you accomplish this will depend on your environment but in most cases it'll be as simple as symlinking the `build` folder to the `themes` directory of your local copy of WordPress.
 So, for example, if you are working with this project in `~/dev/themes/my-theme` and your local copy of WordPress is installed in `~/dev/localhost/wp` you'll want to run `ln -s ~/dev/themes/my-theme/build ~/dev/localhost/wp/wp-content/themes/my-theme`.
-Once this is achieved the theme will be updated anytime you run the Gulp build process while keeping your WordPress install and theme development area separate.
-From past experience it seems like this step causes trouble for many users so please read up on symbolic links (AKA symlinks) to understand the general concepts at work here, consult the section of the docs about organization (below), and check or open an issue on GitHub if you still can't figure things out.
+Now anytime you run the Gulp build process your local copy of WordPress with have access to whatever changes have been made.
+From past experience it seems like this step causes trouble for many users so please read up on symbolic links (AKA symlinks) to understand the general concepts at work here, consult the section of the docs about organization (below), and only open an issue on GitHub if you still can't figure things out after browsing through those issues that have already been closed.
+* If you are dropping an existing starter theme into this project you may need to wire it up by editing paths in `gulpconfig.js`.
+Since this is entirely dependent on the organization of whatever theme you're trying to work with it isn't possible to give specific instructions here... but the configuration was designed to make it easy to modify (once you know how it all works).
+If you're having trouble try working with the provided starter theme to see how all the theme components (PHP files, Sass partials, scripts, etc.) fit together.
 * [BrowserSync](http://www.browsersync.io/) setup: assuming you have a local development environment setup all you should need to do is enter the URL into the `proxy` setting in `gulpconfig.js`.
 Why use BrowserSync?
 It's fast, awesome, and allows for simultaneous responsive development across multiple devices.
 * [LiveReload](http://livereload.com/) setup: install a browser extension for [Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) or Firefox.
 Why use LiveReload?
 It does the job without complications or additional setup after the extension is installed.
 * This build process assumes you're up and running with [source maps for both JavaScript and Sass](http://blog.teamtreehouse.com/introduction-source-maps).
 You may need to configure your browser or debugging environment to make sense of the minified files generated by Gulp!